Karabo-Dikolomela/Karabo-Dikolomela/README.md

 - ⚡ Fun fact: ...
 -->
 ## About Me
 I am Karabo Dikolomela and I am passionate about learning new technologies.
 I haven't quite found my footing yet but I am excited to see where I land🌱.
-I'd like to extend my gratitude to <a href="https://www.codespace.co.za/" target="_blank">CodeSpace Academy</a> for getting me started on my career as a developer and for all the support they have given me since.
+I'd like to extend my gratitude to <a href="https://www.codespace.co.za/" target="_blank">CodeSpace Academy</a> for getting me started on my career as a developer and for all the support they have given me since and a special thank you to <a href="https://github.com/DaveRizzle">David Robertson</a> for all the support and all you've taught me, hope my next manager is as great as you are.
 I am currently looking for a new job where I can continue being awesome!😄

 <br>